department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-01-Baseline Task Research/research-findings.md

 > I would want to see how this would work with my private health insurance on this page.
 (P2-5)

-**3. Particpants called out birth sex question and expectation of gender identity options**
+**3. Participants called out the birth sex question and expectation of having gender identity options to choose from here or on another page.**

 - 5/10 participants commented that the birth sex question was an issue and that they expected to be given other gender options.